Marijuana vs. Hemp: The Difference

-For starters, both marijuana and hemp are somewhat similar because they both are part of the Cannabis genus and the Cannabaceae family of small flowering plants.
-However, it is important to highlight the fact that both are different species with different properties and applications.
+There is still some confusion about the difference between marijuana and hemp.
+Some articles and other literature have mentioned these two interchangeably.
+This confusion is inevitable and somewhat understandable because the two plants generally look the same.
+Both marijuana and hemp are somewhat similar because they both are part of the Cannabis genus and the Cannabaceae family of small flowering plants.
+It is still important to highlight the fact that both are different species with different properties and applications.

-What Is The Difference Between Marijuana and Hemp?
+What is the Difference Between Marijuana and Hemp?

 1. Taxonomical Classification